xpchen0630/xpchen0630.github.io/_posts/2019-08-30-welcome-to-jekyll.markdown

 permalink: /firstblog
 ---

-This is my first blog of this website.
-Thanks to Jekyll, I can rebuild the site in many different ways easily.
-A theme named EasyBook is also used which offers me more choices to improve it.
+This is my first blog of the website.
+Thanks to Jekyll, it can be rebuild in many different ways easily.
+A theme named EasyBook is also used which offers me more choices to improve the site.

 <!--more-->